33 Arch Street: Design and features

-The building has views of Boston Common, the Charles River, City Hall Plaza, and Boston Harbor.
-33 Arch Street offers over 600,000 ft2 of office space and has 850 parking spaces in its underground parking garage.
+33 Arch Street has over 600,000 ft2 of office space and has 850 parking spaces in its underground parking garage.
+The building has a unique wing shape to maximize the use of the limited footprint.

-Architecture

-The building has a unique wing shape to maximize the use of its tight footprint.
-The building strikes a balance with its surroundings and neighboring buildings through the use of the granite stone facade used to add to continuity of the urban streetscape.
-Yet, it is distinct from its neighbors by the extensive use of metal and glass in its exterior.

-The building facade features grey granite, glass and aluminum cladding.
+The building facade includes gray granite, glass and aluminum cladding.
 Twenty floors cantilever over adjacent retail space and a garage, which is connected to parking on the first six levels.
 The roof has a distinctive top that sets it apart from nearby flat roofs in the skyline.
-It features a curved penthouse and roof fins.
+It includes a curved penthouse and roof fins.

-The building uses four levels of external bracing transfer the enormous loads of the high building into the small base.
+The building uses four levels of external bracing to transfer loads onto the small base.
 The bracing continues through the parking levels to the foundation; perimeter and internal moment frames act as the lateral system above the braced levels.
 The building was the first to be built in downtown Boston under new Safety Guidelines-Subpart R for steel.